23.4 C

 A Voice Forged In Glasgow

 Before gaining prominence through Santana, Ligertwood built a reputation as a skilled vocalist with a technically proficient, emotionally resonant approach perfect for both jazz-rock fusion and rock anthems.
-In the early 1970s, he performed alongside guitarist Jeff Beck in the Jeff Beck Group, subsequently collaborating with organist Brian Auger — a former associate of Rod Stewart and Jimi Hendrix — in Oblivion Express.
+In the early 1970s, he performed alongside guitarist Jeff Beck in the Jeff Beck Group, subsequently collaborating with organist Brian Auger — a former associate of guitarist Rod Stewart and guitarist Jimi Hendrix — in Oblivion Express.

 Working Until The End

 The vocalist maintained an active schedule through his final days, performing with Icons of Classic Rock, a touring venture alongside guitarist Brandon Paul that featured selections from his prolific career.
-Based on statements from his daughter Merci, Ligertwood continued performing concerts until his passing, fulfilling his personal wishes.
+Based on statements from his daughter, Merci, Ligertwood continued performing concerts until his passing, fulfilling his personal wishes.

 “My dad loved many things,” Merci said.
 “At the forefront were his family & friends, music, and Scotland.
 He continued doing shows up until the very end, just the way he wanted.”